psyplot/psy-ugrid/docs/installation.rst

 file, the :class:`~psy_ugrid.decoder.UGridDecoder` will be automatically used for all variables in the netCDF-file that define a `mesh`.
 You do not have to do anything extra.

+See the :ref:`demo` section for a quick usage example and demonstration.